-- The development is carefully positioned and shielded from the view of surrounding housing stock, partly due to its low lying site and partly due to the careful retention of woodland in and around the site - The variety and mix of housing types, including both larger detached houses and smaller affordable houses - The well-designed styling and positioning that creates a rural village feel even though it is a new development - The careful inclusion of, and design around, well-chosen amenity space such as the pond - The housing height (nothing over two storeys) and quality design using styles and materials that complement neighbours and the surrounding older parts of the village.
+- The development is carefully positioned and shielded from the view of surrounding housing stock, partly due to its low lying site and partly due to the careful retention of woodland in and around the site. - The variety and mix of housing types, including both larger detached houses and smaller affordable houses. - The well-designed styling and positioning that creates a rural village feel even though it is a new development. - The careful inclusion of, and design around, well-chosen amenity space such as the pond. - The housing height (nothing over two storeys) and quality design using styles and materials that complement neighbours and the surrounding older parts of the village.

-Given the scale of the above objectively assessed housing need for Winchfield, plus this NDP focus on environmental and habitat protection, Winchfield Parish Council decided that the focus of this NDP is not on specific site selection but instead on:
+In the context of the Plan's ambition to bring forward proportionate housing growth given the lack of clarity on the emerging Local Plan plus the NDP focus on environmental and habitat protection, Winchfield Parish Council decided that the focus of this NDP is not on specific site selection but instead on:

-- The development criteria to minimise impact on habitat, environment, heritage and significant views. - The style of houses that will be built in the village - The optimum density and location of future development.
+- The development criteria to minimise impact on habitat, environment, heritage and significant views. - The style of houses that will be built in the village. - The optimum density and location of future development.